1 : marked by greatness especially in size or degree; especially : transcending ordinary means of measurement

 Just how big is something if it is immense?
 Huge?
 Colossal?
 Humongous?
 Ginormous?
 Or merely enormous?
-Immense is often used as a synonym of all of the above and, as such, can simply function as yet another way for English speakers to say "really, really, really big."
-Immense is also used, however, in a sense which goes beyond merely really, really, really big to describe something that is so great in size or degree that it transcends ordinary means of measurement.
-This sense harks back to the original sense of immense for something which is so tremendously big that it has not been or cannot be measured.
-This sense reflects the word's roots in the Latin immensus, from in- ("un-") and mensus, the past participle of metiri ("to measure").
+"Immense" is often used as a synonym of all of the above and, as such, can simply function as yet another way for English speakers to say "really, really, really big."
+"Immense" is also used, however, in a sense which goes beyond merely really, really, really big to describe something that is so great in size or degree that it transcends ordinary means of measurement.
+This sense harks back to the original sense of "immense" as something which is so tremendously big that it has not or cannot be measured.
+This sense reflects the word's roots in the Latin "immensus," from "in-" ("un-") and "mensus," the past participle of "metiri" ("to measure").

 Test Your Vocabulary with M-W Quizzes